A little history...

-I am now living near Seattle and working as a Product Photographer with a local e-commerce retailer.
-I'm a happily married homeowner in the most beautiful part of the country, surrounded by coasts and forests and mountains and glaciers and desert and everything else somebody like me could want out of life.
-When I'm not in the Studio, I'm often in one of those diverse places with my wife and my camera, simply breathing the air and experiencing the beauty around me - enjoying this life while it's here in my grasp.
+Now I live near Seattle and work as a Product Photographer with a local e-commerce retailer.
+I've always wanted to be way up here, surrounded so immediately by coasts and forests and mountains and glaciers and desert and everything else somebody like me could want out of life.
+When I'm not in the Studio, I'm often in one of those diverse places with my wife and/or my camera, breathing the air and enjoying the beauty around me - while it's still here.

 Until then, I feel contentment in my life and livelihood, and hope this space provides to you a reflection of how I see the world around me.
-If you'd like to reach me, please don't be shy!
+If you'd like to reach me (for literally any reason), don't be shy!
 Just shoot me a message here, and I'll be in touch!
 I love making new friends.

 Thanks for visiting!